Sales managers are not always present in small businesses, so we are often asked what…

 “If you would like to meet, I will help assess your current needs regarding purchasing a __________, educate you so you will be more informed in making a buying decision, and assess if our company might be able to be a solution for you, we are not the right fit for everyone.”

 This statement communicates your intention to add value to the time being spent.
-Every day business people need to adjust their priorities, the goal of a salesperson is to keep their appointment valuable enough to remain on the priority list.
+Every day business people need to adjust their priorities.
+The goal of a salesperson is to keep their appointment valuable enough to remain on the priority list.

 When you make appointments, quit trying to sell or convince people to meet with you.
-Find people that are interested in receiving the value you have to bring.
+Find people who are interested in receiving the value you have to bring.
 Be confident that the time a prospect will spend with you will be of value if they buy or not, and more people will want to keep their appointments with you.

 Use Voicemail To Market Your Email Strategically

-Should you leave a voicemail or hang up when calling someone that does not know you?
+Should you leave a voicemail or hang up when calling someone who does not know you?
 I have seen both work, but with caller ID, hanging up becomes more evident to the prospect and can work against you.
 It also demonstrates a lack of respect for your time.
 If your time is only valued at making calls to someone and hanging up, well…what do you think?
 Not too valuable.
 On the other hand, if you leave a lengthy sales pitch hoping they will listen to every detail and call up for an order, you’re counting on them being desperate.

 The other thing working against you is how well people listen to messages they don’t know, or more importantly, how well they listen with interest to hear your intention and confidence.
 Use your voicemail to “market your email”.
 This is a great way to improve how many people read what you want them to.
 To make this work, you need to know what you’ll be sending them, and as always, if you have information, insights, or questions relevant to their issues or goals, the more likely they will listen.